Klebert-Engineering/zserio-cpp11-safe/doc/DESIGN.md

     └── ...
 ```

-> **Implementation Note**: In Phase 1, we will NOT move the exception classes (CppRuntimeException and related) to the unsafe directory yet.
-They will remain in their current location because the unsafe features still depend on them.
-After Phase 2 is complete and we have the Result<T> pattern in place, the exception classes should then be relocated to the unsafe subdirectory as they will only be needed by unsafe code.
+> **Implementation Note**: Exception classes (CppRuntimeException and related) remain in their current location during Phases 1 and 2.
+They will be relocated to the unsafe/ directory as part of Phase 3, after the safe runtime conversion is complete.
+At that point, only unsafe features will use exceptions, making the architectural boundary crystal clear.

 ### Build Configuration